Plan a cute Peter Rabbit Easter party for the kids with all kinds of garden-themed treats.

 I filled the bags with jelly beans, crushed Oreos and crushed graham crackers — perfect “soil” for our garden.

 The pudding cups were definitely the star of the dessert table — and the most popular treat, too.
-(Shh… don’t tell the kids they have the same amount of calcium as an 8-ounce glass of milk.
-That, combined with the great flavor and the easy-open lids, make these a perfect lunchbox dessert.)

 At the party, the kids also enjoyed some spring Oreos with yellow filling and these Lemon Oreos.
 I turned the lemon ones into flowers by inserting paper straws in the creme filling, between the cookie layers.
 (Just pinch the straws at the end.
 And use a piece of foam to hold your cookie pops.)

 As you may remember, Peter escapes from Mr. McGregor’s garden, but just barely.
 His jacket gets snagged on a gooseberry net, but some friendly sparrows help him escape.
 Later, Mr. McGregor winds up hanging Peter Rabbit’s jacket on a scarecrow to frighten the blackbirds from his garden.